ecomfe/veui-docs/one/docs/en-US/getting-started/index.md

 }
 ```

-To learn more details of configuring `veui-loader`, read its documentation [here](/getting-started/veui-loader).
+For more details on configuring `veui-loader`, please visit [here](/getting-started/veui-loader).

-+++Why all these configs?
++++Why do we need to configure these options?
-VEUI takes an approach to develop and ship component logic and themes separatedly.
-The component code has no explicit depency on style code so you need to use `veui-loader` to configure the theme package you want to use.
+VEUI adopts the development and publishing method of separating the style theme from the component code.
+The component code does not have an explicit dependency on the style code, so we need to use `veui-loader` to configure the associated theme package.

-As Less 3+ does not enable inline JavaScript evaluation by default - which `veui-theme-dls` relies on, we need to enable it manually.
+At the same time, because Less 3+ no longer enables inline JavaScript parsing by default, and `veui-theme-dls` relies on this feature, we need to manually enable the configuration item.

-We intend to transpile and build VEUI and its dependencies along with the application code itself so you need to add the related packages into the transpilation process.
+In addition, since we adopt the strategy of packaging VEUI and its dependencies with the project, we need to manually specify the relevant dependency packages for translation.
 +++

 ### Global stylesheet

-When using `veui-theme-dls`, you need to import the base stylesheet, which includes style normalization.
+When using the default theme `veui-theme-dls`, you need to first globally import the basic styles, including the normalize style and some basic element styles.

 Import from JavaScript: